myriam23/housing_story/index.md

 * **Depression scale** (numerical variable)

-The K-Means algorithm identified two clusters and based on the classification, the *Happy* variable was created to be equal to **1** if the household mother was and **0** otherwise.
+The K-Means algorithm identified two clusters and based on the classification, the *Happy* variable was created to be equal to **1** if the household mother was happy and **0** otherwise.
 The clusters and their labels can be visualised on the perceived stress vs the depression scale scatterplot below:

 **Scatterplot Kmeans**

-The cluster were intuitively correct.
+The clusters were intuitively correct.
 As perceived stress and depression increase, the chances of the mother being unhappy increase.
 The two clusters had significanlty differents distributions which further reinforced the idea that K-Means succeded in differentiating between happy and unhappy mothers.

 **Boxplot KMeans PSS et CESDS**